jakubWojnowski/MyTools/Tools/Docker/README.md

 For more information, check out the [Docker Desktop documentation](https://docs.docker.com/desktop/) and join the [Docker community](https://forums.docker.com/) to connect with other users and developers.

-## License

-This README is part of the "Developer Tools" repository and is licensed under the [MIT License](../LICENSE).